blrnw3/rwcweather/deploy/README.md

 ### Demon scripts
 * Configure Cumulus to FTP to the server
+    * Use SFTP so no FTP setup required (SSH settings can be used)
+* For webcam setup, may actually need to setup an FTP server (DO tutorial)
+    * Use config file: deploy/vsftpd.config
 * Add deploy/crontab to ben user's crontab
 * Within ~/rwcweather run `MYSQL_URL=svc:<PASS>@127.0.0.1:3306/wx PYTHONPATH=/home/ben/rwcweather nohup python3 rwcwx/job/save_latest.py -o /var/www/rwc/html/cumulus/realtime.txt -e out_prod  &>> log/get_latest.log &`
     * Change <PASS> to the prod password
     * TODO: make this into a system service so it does not need restarting on system reboot / code changes
+* Setup cam_save.sh script to run
+    * nohup ./cam_save.sh &> /dev/null &
+    * TODO make a daemon

 ## Ongoing deployment
 * Within web/app run `npm run build` to compile the web app (DO NOT do this on server - too slow)
 * Sync all the code from outside root dir:
  `rsync -ruv -e 'ssh -p 8294 -i ~/.ssh/digitalocean_private_ben_centos_openssh' rwcweather ben@138.68.56.237:~/ --exclude=".git/" --exclude="venv/" --exclude="web/app/.next/cache" --exclude="web/app/node_modules/"`
 * If requirements.txt has been updated, activate venv_prod and install them
+* If package.json has been updated, run `npm install` from within web/app/
 * On the server, run `sudo systemctl restart rwcwx` and `pm2 restart rwcwx-app`
 * If updates to the save_latest script have been made:
     * Kill running process: ps -aux | grep python to find it